practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 All the rest of the defaults are set automatically for us, and we don't need to be concerned with their values until the time comes when we decide we need to change them.
-By hiding all the details that do not matter to us, Chef recipes tend to be much more more intention revealing than the typical server configuration file.
+By hiding all the details that do not matter to us, Chef recipes tend to be much more intention revealing than the typical server configuration file.

 **Generating SSL keys**

 In a real production environment, we would probably copy SSL credentials into place rather than generating them on the fly.
-However, since this particular cookbook is meant to be used as an experimental testbed rather than an exact clone of our live system, we decided to do things this way to make the system a little bit more developer-friendly.
+However, since this particular cookbook provides a blueprint for building an experimental testbed rather than an exact clone of our live system, we handle this task internally to make the system a little bit more developer-friendly.

-The basic idea behind the following code is that we want to generate an SSL certificate and private key for whatever domain name you'd like, so that it is still possible to serve up the application over SSL within a virtualized staging environment.
-But since that is somewhat of an obscure use case, you may want to try to see what interesting Chef features are being used rather than focusing on the particular shell code being executed:
+The basic idea behind the following code is that we want to generate an SSL certificate and private key for whatever domain name you'd like, so that it is possible to serve up the application over SSL within a virtualized staging environment.
+But since that is somewhat of an obscure use case, you can focus on what interesting Chef features are being used in the following code rather than the particular shell code being executed:

 ```ruby
 ssl_dir = ::File.join(node["nginx"]["dir"], "ssl")